lesleyrs/Client3/README.md

 install [emsdk](#tools)
 run `emmake make`/`make CC=emcc` or `build.bat -c emcc` for windows

+emrun causes extra batch job message on windows sigint, can swap it for `py -m http.server` or so to avoid it

+SDL ports aren't used by default to avoid lag issues on Firefox, reduce output size, and prevent browser shortcuts being disabled.
+It's fixable by switching between requestAnimationFrame and setTimeout based on if the tab is focused, but using emscripten directly requires no client changes.

-Linux wasm/js output seems to be quite a bit smaller than on Windows, and same goes for SDL=2 being smaller than SDL=3.
+Linux wasm/js output seems to be quite a bit smaller than on Windows

 If 4 args are passed in shell.html the ip + port will be from the URL instead of config

 If not passing args make sure to set http_port to 8888 on linux (or whatever it's configured as in server).

 ```
-TODO: possibly target wasm directly with clang instead of emscripten, but then we don't have a libc at all
 TODO: emscripten wasm on firefox has memleaks related to midi, gets cleaned up by pressing GC in about:memory but why does this happen?
 Chromium based browsers are ok.
 Happens on both SDL2 and SDL3.
-TODO: auto-generated js by emscripten is blocking default browser shortcuts why exactly
 TODO: ability to set secured websocket at runtime instead of compile
+TODO: finish emscripten platform without using SDL
 ```

 ### Android